scrapjs/audio-through-stream/readme.md

     setTimeout(done, 100);
   }?,

-  //Optional buffer format to use when connected to raw streams, like `node-speaker`.
+  //Optional buffer formats to use when connected to raw streams, like `node-speaker`.
-  //If undefined, pcm default format is used. format?
+  //By undefined, pcm-util default format is used. inputFormat?, outputFormat?
 );

 //End stream